Prepare for an Influential Career: The Role of a Nurse Educator (MSN)

 What Do Nurse Educators Do?

-Nurse educators prepare future licensed professional nurses (LPNs) and RNs for careers in healthcare.
-They may work in academic settings, such as vocational schools or universities, or as educators in hospital-based nursing programs.
-Work in academic environments requires nurse educators to develop curriculum and design courses, prepare and deliver lectures, and assess learning outcomes.
+Nurse educators are needed in vocational schools to teach future LPNs and in colleges and universities to prepare RNs for careers in healthcare.
+They may work in academic environments that require nurse educators to develop curriculum and design courses, prepare and deliver lectures, and assess learning outcomes.
 Nurse educators may also be involved in educational research.

-For those who prefer a more clinical path, nurse educators can also find work in healthcare facilities.
-They can serve as practicum supervisors, oversee internships and clinical placements, and work as lab instructors, clinical coaches, and staff mentors in these facilities.
+In hospitals, MSN-prepared nurses are responsible for providing health-based education to patients, families, and employees.
+They can serve as practicum supervisors, oversee internships and clinical placements, and serve as staff mentors in these facilities.
 Nurse supervisors play an essential role in staff development and training, ensuring that new hires find their place within demanding healthcare environments.
 These positions may also involve program and policy development.

 The Impact of Nurse Educators

-It isn’t easy to overstate the importance of nurse educators to the future of healthcare.
-These professionals play a pivotal role in developing highly-trained, clinically qualified nurses, identifying successful new hires for healthcare facilities, and retaining talent.
+It is not easy to overstate the importance of nurse educators to the future of healthcare.
+These professionals play a pivotal role in developing highly trained, clinically qualified nurses, identifying successful new hires for healthcare facilities, and retaining talent.
 This is the ideal career for nurses committed to excellence in care and leading new nurses to success.
 Some of the ways nurse educators make an impact include:

 - Healthier communities: As the U.S. population ages and chronic conditions play a larger role in our society’s healthcare needs, skilled nursing professionals are more vital than ever before.
 Research suggests that 11 million nurses will be required to meet the current shortage to maintain quality and care².
 Nurse educators are critical to ensuring these professionals are available in every community and receive the highest standard of education.